matthilton16/xG-models/README.md

 4.  **Player Valuation (`src.models.value_players`):** Uses VGP model outputs (xG mean and variance) to calculate player performance metrics and soft-weighted values. `src.models.value_players` also includes a class to marginalizing over shot characteristics to estimate player-specific shooting ability.
 5.  **Visualization & Results (`src.viz.plot_utils`):** Generates plots like xG distributions and pitch heatmaps.

-This process is demonstrated in the `src.notebooks.xg_models`
+Unfortunately due to privacy constraints the data cannot be provided.
+However, this process is demonstrated in the `src.notebooks.xg_models`

 ## Repository Structure